January 25, 2019 6 min read

 Chances are, if you're a human being, you've experienced dark circles and/or under eye bags at least a few times in your life.
 There are so many products and gadgets on the market designed to treat them, but sometimes it's hard to tell whether the ingredients are (1) anything different than what's in your regular face moisturizer, (2) safe, especially for use around your eyes (hello, sensitive area), or (3) if they even work.
-Today I want to get into the causes of dark circles & under-eye bags, mainstream ingredients used to treat them (& their downsides) and what to expect in our upcoming eye serum.

 First, let's get into what dark circles really are - the hyperpigmentation (darkening of skin) under the eyes and/or the thinning of skin under the eye so our blood vessels underneath are more visible.
 Let's get into causes of dark circles.